 - Plate the noodles on a serving platter.
 Place the pork mixture over the noodles.

 - If desired, top the noodle dish with crushed peanuts.
 Garnish with sliced scallion greens all over.

-- How to make Homemade Chili Oil: In a small heavy stockpot, heat the vegetable oil until an instant-read oil thermometer shows a temperature between 225 F and 250 F. Add the red pepper flakes and stir.
+- How to make Homemade Chili Oil: In a small heavy stockpot, heat the vegetable oil until an instant-read oil thermometer shows a temperature between 225 F and 250 F. Add the sesame oil red pepper flakes and stir.
 Turn off the heat.
 Remove the stockpot from the stove top and let it cool on the counter till it is at room temperature for at least 2 hours or overnight.
 Using a strainer, pour the chili oil into a small, clean glass jar.
 Store in a cool, dark area.
 Keeps for 1 to 2 months.

 - Cook's comments: I used fresh Chinese noodles which are made of egg and wheat, are thick and yellow-colored.
 These are pre-boiled and can be purchased in Asian markets (refrigerated section).
 The author used dried egg noodles in her original recipe.
 Feel free to use dried if more convenient.
 To cook noodles, follow the package directions.
 When cooked, mix into the rest of the ingredients according to the procedure above.